Mercury customer since 2020. Designer, product marketer, AI-native operator.

 Product Marketing – AI-Native Operator

-I work best when the product is technically complex, the category is still forming, and the brief doesn't fully exist yet.
+Works best when the product is technically complex, the category is still forming, and the brief doesn't fully exist yet.
 The throughline has always been seeing it all the way through, not finding the hand-off.